finos/htc-grid/docs/project/getting_started/happy-path.md

        ```
 ## Running the example workload
 In the folder [mock_computation](./examples/workloads/c++/mock_computation), you will find the code of the C++ program mocking computation.
 This program can sleep for a given duration or emulate CPU/memory consumption based on the input parameters.
-We will use a kubernetes Jobs to submit  one execution of 1 second of this C++ program.
+We will use a Kubernetes Jobs to submit  one execution of 1 second of this C++ program.
 The communication between the job and the grid are implemented by a client in folder [./examples/client/python](./examples/client/python).

 1. Make sure the connection with the grid is established
    ```bash